 I do not like the layout of BA Club World as I don’t like facing backward on the plane, and 50% of the Club World seats on the 777, A380, and 747 Dreamliner 787 face backward.
 My favorite window seats all face backward!
 That being said, if I were to travel as a couple, I would choose to travel in the front cabin (rows 6 & 7) and pick a window pair (A&B or J& K).
 For optimum sleep, you want the non-aisle seats, which make A, K & E the best options (although E does not have a window).
 The worst seats on the Dreamliner are the aisle seats which feel exposed.

 Club World Seat

 All Club World seats on the British Airways Dreamliner offer the same degree of comfort, with a seat pitch of 72 inches (182 cm) and a seat cushion width of 20 inches (50 cm).
 The angle of maximum seat recline is 180 degrees, and the overall length of the seat when fully reclined (and when tilting the separate footrest) is a 6ft (183cm) flatbed.
 It also has a reclined Z position for relaxing and watching films.
-Next to the seat, you can find the seat controls, the entertainment controls, a reading light, and a power port.
+Next to the seat, you can find seat controls, entertainment controls, a reading light, and a power port.

 On the entertainment front, you get a private screen, noise-canceling headphones, two USB sockets, power, and a video RCA connection for your camcorder, DVD player, or camera.
-The private screen is larger when compared to that of BA’s older planes.
+The private screen is larger when compared to that on BA’s older planes.
 It swings out from the side of the private cabin suite.
-It also tilts up and down, so watching the screen from the near or fully flat bed position is perfectly possible.
+It also tilts up and down, so watching the screen from the near or fully flat bed position is possible.

 British Airways Club World is not the best Business Class offering due to the narrow seat, but the Dreamliner is a great airplane with a smart interior, so if you are an Avios point collector, Club World is a great way to spend your miles.